yoimerdr/py2ren/README.md

         return "Hello, " + name + "."
 ````

-> - py2ren does not remove type annotations, so if you want better compatibility with renpy projects, you should remove them.
+> py2ren does not remove type annotations, so if you want better compatibility with renpy projects, you should remove them.
-> - if the  **out** parameter is specified, by default the parent path of the file, or the folder path itself, will be used.

 ### Module usage